6 Most Common TPD Claims with Examples

 6. Your TPD Claim is approved or rejected

-7. When approved, you get a lump sum TPD benefit.
+7. When approved, you get a lump sum benefit.

-Be assured our experienced TPD lawyers understand the TPD claims process and how to make a successful claim.
+• Rest assured, we have experienced TPD lawyers who understand the TPD claims process and know how to make a successful claim.

 How a TPD Lawyer Helps Make a Successful TPD Claim